Table of Contents

-- Reach out the influencers to let them know the content exists.
+- Reach out to the influencers to let them know the content exists.

 There are several different types of Link Bait you can create.

-With any type of Link Bait, the number one rule is: Choose a topic that influencers care about, and if possible, make the influencer look good!
+With any Link Bait, the number one rule is: Choose a topic that influencers care about, and if possible, make the influencer look good!